AyzrixYTB/SimpleFaction/README.md

 # Max allies in a faction.
 faction_max_allies: 2

-# Default power in a faction
+# Default power of factions
 default_power: 0

 # Powers required for each claim.